or scroll for handy tips and a little nostalgia.

 Nana Ling has quite a few lovely recipes jotted down in her notebooks, including this simple passionfruit curd recipe.

-They key to making passionfruit curd is to continue stirring over low heat, not letting the mixture boil at any point.
+TIP: I repeat, the key to making passionfruit curd is to continue stirring over low heat, not letting the mixture boil at any point.

 Once you’ve made your curd, jarred it and chilled for at least an hour, the options are endless:

-- Buy a tart case from the supermarket to create a passionfruit curd tart
+- Buy a tart case from the supermarket to create a passionfruit curd tart.

-- Spread it on pancakes, crepes or scones
+- Spread it on pancakes, crepes or scones.

-- Use it to sandwich a sponge or macrons together
+- Use it to sandwich a sponge or macrons together.

-- Dollop it on ice-cream
+- Dollop it on ice-cream or over a pavlova.

 Passionfruit Curd